This chapter is not really about killing chestnut trees, its about the things

 mostly at the whims of nature.
 A cold growing season by itself is not a

-problem with chestnut production, at issue is when and how cold was specific
+problem with chestnut production, at issue is when and how cold were specific

 parts of the growing season.
 To better understand how temps effect chestnut